HumanJBooF/constructor-word-guess/README.md

 ### To Play
 1. Clone the repo to a spot on your CPU where you want it.
+2. Go to the directory with the .vagrantfile
+3. run `vagrant up` on command line
+4. run `vagrant ssh`
+5. cd /var/code
-2. Run `NPM install`
+6. Run `NPM install`
-3. On CLI type node index.js to begin
+7. On CLI type node index.js to begin

 ### Technologies Used
 * Node.js